planetmint/planetmint-go/lib/README.md

 We then build and sign the transaction and eventually send this transaction via RPC.
 For debugging purposes we print the transaction that we send as JSON.

+## Support for Trust Wallet over serial connection

+The config has a setting for a `serialPort`.
+If it is set then `BroadcastTxWithFileLock()` will sign transactions with the TrustWallet.
+Be aware that the public key must be available on the keyring in order to construct transactions signing data.

 ```
 package main